This section of PALawHelp.org has information and resources about Employment Issues for Migrants in Pennsylvania.

 Find a federal court location by location or court name, including appellate, district, bankruptcy, probation and pretrial office, or federal defender organization.
 Each District Court has its own local forms which are generally available on the Court website.

-Fact Sheet #35: Joint Employment Under the Fair Labor Standards Act (FLSA) and Migrant and Seasonal Agricultural Worker Protection Act (MSPA)
+Fact Sheet #35: Joint Employment and Independent Contractors Under the Migrant and Seasonal Agricultural Worker Protection Act

 Fact Sheet #49: The Migrant and Seasonal Agricultural Worker Protection Act